Emperor-Ovaltine/gideon/documentation.md

 ### `BotStateManager` (`state_manager.py`)

-A singleton class that stores and manages:
+A singleton class that stores and manages the bot's runtime state in memory.
+It interacts with the `Database` component for persistence.
+Responsibilities include managing:
-- Conversation histories by channel
+- Conversation histories by channel/thread
-- Thread metadata and conversations
+- Thread metadata
-- User configuration settings
+- User configuration settings (models, prompts, etc.)
-- Channel-specific model settings
-- System prompts for different contexts
-- Discord threads
+- News feed configurations and history
+- Adventure game states

-### `StatePersistence` (`persistence.py`)
+### `Database` (`database.py`)

-Handles saving and loading state data to/from disk, ensuring conversation continuity across bot restarts.
+Handles all interactions with the SQLite database (`gideon.db` by default).
+Responsibilities include:
+- Initializing the database schema.
+- Saving and loading bot state (configurations, histories, etc.).
+- Providing methods for CRUD operations on various data types (feeds, threads, adventures).
+- Ensuring data integrity and persistence across restarts.

 ### `OpenRouterClient` (`openrouter_client.py`)